Five Americans advance into ski slopestyle finals, led by Devin Logan and William Borm

 16. Teal Harle, CAN 85.33

-The two frontrunners for the U.S. women's Olympic ski slopestyle team held their own on Thursday, advancing past the qualifiers and into Saturday's U.S. Grand Prix finals at Snowmass in Aspen.
+The two frontrunners for the U.S. women's Olympic ski slopestyle team held their own on Thursday, advancing past the qualifiers and into Saturday's U.S. Grand Prix finals.

 Devin Logan, the reigning Olympic silver medalist, was fourth in her heat with a score of 77.33 to make the eight-skier final.
 Maggie Voisin, another 2014 Olympian — she didn't compete in Sochi because of injury — was third in the second heat with a score of 89.66.